ceramicnetwork/CIPs/CIPs/CIP-94/CIP-94.md

 The NFT DID Method could currently supports ERC721 tokens, but could be easily extended to support any other NFT token givent that the token is registered as a [CAIP asset namespace](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-19.md).

+NFTs usually encode some sort of metadata (e.g. image on ipfs).
+It's possible that this can be added as an extension to the resolved DID document which would unify NFT metadata lookup across all chains.
+Further work needs to be done in order to properly standardize this.

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).